 Abstract-An operon is the basic unit of transcription.
-The structural gene in the operon is co-transcribed into a single-stranded mRNA sequence, allowing operons to contribute to the understanding of transcription rules.
+The structural gene in the operon is co-transcribed into single-stranded mRNA sequence, and thus operons contribute to the understanding of transcription rules.
 However, experimental methods for detecting operons are extremely difficult and time-consuming to execute, thus using operon prediction as pre-treatment can greatly reduce the cost of performing an experimental assay.
-Previous studies have used different algorithms) with biological properties to predict genome operons distributions.
-This study uses a differential evolution (DE) algorithm with biological properties to predict the operons of bacterial genomes.
-The biological properties include the intergenic distance, the metabolic pathway, the cluster of orthologous groups (COG), gene length ratio and operon length.
-The Escherichia coli genome is used to train the evaluation standards of each property.
-The present study proposes DE for operon prediction, and also compares the effectiveness of the five properties as presented by ROC curves.
-Results indicate that intergenic distance, metabolic pathway and COG provide better operon prediction results.
-The respective accuracy values for the B. subtilis, P. aeruginosa PA01, S. aureus and M. tuberculosis genomes were 0.923, 0.954, 0.963 and 0.963.
-A comparison with other methods in the other literature demonstrates that the proposed method can effectively be used for operon prediction.
+Scholars used different algorithms with biological properties to predict genome operons distributions.
+In this study, we employ a differential evolution algorithm with three biological properties to predict the operons of bacterial genomes.
+Three biological properties of the Escherichia coli genome are used: the intergenic distance, the metabolic pathway and the cluster of orthologous groups (COG); these properties are used to train the evaluation standards of the fitness function of gene pairs.
+Then the accuracy (ACC), sensitivity (SN) and specificity (SP) of four b acterial genomes are calculated to evaluate the prediction method.
+The experimental results show that the accuracy values for the four genomes were 0.923, 0.954, 0.963 and 0.963, respectively.
+A comparison with other methods in the other literature is proves that our method can effectively be used for operon prediction.

-Index Terms-operon prediction, differential evolution, intergenic distance, metabolic pathway, cluster of orthologous groups.
+Index Terms-operon prediction, Differential Evolution, intergenic distance, metabolic pathway, cluster of orthologous groups.